 Gemini is the best exchange for security-conscious investors who want to buy and store their cryptocurrency.
 With their rigorous auditing and over-the-top cold storage of digital assets, Gemini caters to beginner and institutional investors who value security above all else.

 Coinbase is ideal for beginner investors who are just getting started with cryptocurrency.
 With its easy onboard and intuitive interface, Coinbase makes it simple to buy your first digital currency.
-Add in their user education section and crypto bonuses, Coinbase is a great place to get started.
+Add in their user education section and cryptocurrency bonuses, Coinbase is a great place to get started.

 How We Evaluated Gemini vs. Coinbase